 We’ve all been there at one point.
 Your job starts to irritate you, your employer starts to drive you mad, or you simply feel unfulfilled in your current role.
-Everything comes down to wanting more out of a career; you want to do something fulfilling for yourself and others, and that’s definitely the right reason to want to change career.
+Everything comes down to wanting more out of a career.
+You want to do something fulfilling for yourself and others, and that’s definitely the right reason to want to a change in career.
 It isn’t healthy to trap yourself in a job which doesn’t make you happy and doesn’t help you progress as a person.
 Still, that doesn’t mean it’s easy to know where to start if you want to change career.
 Here are some pieces of advice which just might help you on that journey.

 Don’t be your own obstacle.

 You’re in control of your own life, aren’t you?
 The only thing stopped you from making a change in career is you.
 Don’t be an obstacle, and come to terms with your current situation.
 You want to move on, but if you have no idea what else you want to do then it’s all too easy to shrug your shoulders and make do with your current career.

 First, you need to find the courage to say “enough is enough” and move on from your current job or position within the company.
 You have to move forward, and that can only happen when you overcome the fear of the unknown.
 Knowing what your new career will be like is impossible, but you know that your current one isn’t right for you.
 You don’t have to commit to your new career or any career; you just need to move forward.